petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

 ### Add a database context

-1. Add the following class `MonitoredAPIDataContext` to the `Data` folder with the following code.
+1. Add the following class `MonitoredAPIDataContext` into the `Data` folder.

     ```
     public class MonitoredAPIDataContext : DbContext